mikedaley/SpectREMCPP/README.md

 # SpectREMCPP (Spectrum Retro EMulator using C++ and Objective-C++)

 This is a ZX Spectrum emulator written for MacOS 10.14+.
-The main emulator core has been written in C++ and is shared across a Mac, Windows and iOS version.
+The main emulator core has been written in C++ and is shared across a Mac, Windows and iOS versions.
 This is very much a hobby/play project, but it's prettry accurate for the 48k/128k Spectrum :)

+## Thanks

+- **Adrian Brown** for the initial Z80 core
+- **Paul Tankard** for testing, his C++ experience, highlighting my poor coding practices :) and creating SmartLINK hardware and software
+- **John Young** for taking on the task of creating the Windows platform specific code on top of the emulator core
+- **Mark Woodmass** for his never ending knowledge of the ZX Spectrum, emulator programming and his never ending stream emulator accuracy tests
+- **Richard Chandler** for his banta on the ZXASM - Z80 Programming Slack channel and keeping things real ;)

 ## Features